Rinsuo/cmdToolsGit/README.md

 .wipeExif - wipes exif data

 **ffmpeg(drop files to cmd files):**
-read the file names you'll figure it out
+read the file names

 **yt-dlp(click cmd files):**
 blob.cmd & m3u8.cmd - for downloading m3u8 videos.
 Check(https://stackoverflow.com/questions/42901942)(headers screen displays info needed for the options)
 both files are for the same purpose but blob.cmd has way more options that are rarely needed.

-other files just read the file names on some of them you can put a playlist to download all videos in it
+other files just read the file names
+on some of them you can link a playlist or channel to download all videos